hpkv-io/memory-mcp-server/README.md

 3. After adding the Memory MCP Server, you'll be prompted to login to your HPKV account.
 Follow the instructions to connect your API key.

-4. Add the memory cursor rule to your project
+4. Add the memory cursor rule to your project and set it to `Always`.

 ## Cursor Rule Document